Mooré

-The Mossi language (Mooré) is a Gur language of the Oti–Volta branch and one of four official regional languages of Burkina Faso.
-It is the language of the Mossi people, spoken by approximately 8 million people in Burkina Faso, Ghana, Cote d’Ivoire, Benin, Niger, Mali, Togo and Senegal as a native language, but with many more L2 speakers.
-Mooré is spoken as a first or second language by over 50% of the Burkinabè population and is the main language in the capital city of Ouagadougou.
+Mooré, also called Burkinabé, Upper Voltan, More or Mossi, is a Gur language of the Oti–Volta branch and one of four official languages of Burkina Faso.
+It is the language of the Mossi people, spoken by approximately 6.46 million people in Burkina Faso, Ghana, Cote d’Ivoire, Benin, Niger, Mali, Togo, and Senegal as a native language, but with many more L2 speakers.
+Mooré is spoken as a first or second language by over 50% of the Burkinabé population and is the main language in the capital city of Ouagadougou.

-It is one of the official regional languages in Burkina Faso and is closely related to Dagbani, with which it is mutually intelligible.
-Mossi is also known as Mòoré, Mooré, Moré, Moshi, Moore or More.
+It is closely related to Frafra, and less related to Dagbani.

 Phonology

 The Mooré language consists of the following sounds: